 Wegner W, Steffens H, Gregor C, Wolf F, Willig KI

 Synaptic plasticity underlies long-lasting structural and functional changes to brain circuitry and its experience-dependent remodeling can be fundamentally enhanced by environmental enrichment.
-It is unknown, however, whether and how environmental enrichment alters the morphology and dynamics of individual synapses.
-Here, we present a virtually crosstalk free, two-color in vivo STED microscope to simultaneously superresolve the dynamics of the postsynaptic density protein PSD95 and spine geometry.
-With environmental enrichment, the size distribution of PSD95 and spine head sizes were narrower than in controls, indicating that synaptic strength is set more precisely with environmental enrichment.
-Spine head geometry and PSD95 assemblies were highly dynamic exhibiting multiplicative size changes.
-With environmental enrichment, the topography of PSD95 nanoorganization was more dynamic and the magnitude of reorganization increased systematically with time.
-Thus, two-color in vivo time-lapse imaging of synaptic nanoorganization uncovers a unique synaptic nanodynamics associated with the enhanced learning capabilities under environmental enrichment.
+It is however unknown, whether and how the environmental enrichment alters the morphology and dynamics of individual synapses.
+Here, we present a virtually crosstalk-free two-color in vivo STED microscope to simultaneously superresolve the dynamics of endogenous PSD95 of the post-synaptic density and spine geometry in the mouse cortex.
+In general, the spine head geometry and PSD95 assemblies were highly dynamic, their changes depended linearly on their original size but correlated only mildly.
+With environmental enrichment, the size distributions of PSD95 and spine head sizes were sharper than in controls, indicating that synaptic strength is set more uniformly.
+The topography of the PSD95 nanoorganization was more dynamic after environmental enrichment; changes in size were smaller but more correlated than in mice housed in standard cages.
+Thus, two-color in vivo time-lapse imaging of synaptic nanoorganization uncovers a unique synaptic nanoplasticity associated with the enhanced learning capabilities under environmental enrichment.